Reasoning and educating: The charity’s perspective

 On behalf of all people affected by Lyme disease, and associated tick-borne diseases in the United Kingdom, Lyme Disease Action has been raising awareness of Lyme disease and the issues surrounding it with the MPs who represent our views.
 We contributed to the All Party Parliamentary Group. which operated for 2 years before closing in April 2019.

-LDA continues to have regular contact with PHE and the Department of Health.
+LDA continues to have regular contact with the UKHSA.

 Support for patients and clinicians